How many tenses does English have?

 While the two-tense model of English grammar was promoted as part of a reappraisal that refuted the idea of defining English grammar with reference to Latin grammar, it is somewhat paradoxical that the two-tense model itself, with its assumption that tense means inflected or non-inflected single-word forms of the verb (i.e. in modern English just the present and the past), takes its terms of reference from Latin Grammar, where indeed all indicative tenses use single-word inflected forms of the verb.

 An interesting and detailed overview of the history of English tenses (or rather the history of how people have tried to explain and enumerate the different forms of the verb in English) can be found online on a blog entitled, Random Idea English, run by a Warsaw-based EFL teacher.

 In English-speaking countries in general, the teaching of formal grammar largely disappeared from school curricula in the second half of the twentieth century, coincidentally (?) just as grammar was being reappraised in the UK and the USA as a branch of linguistics.
-Countless articles and reports were written to show how the teaching of grammar did not help students learn English, at least not in the school classroom.
+Following a path blazed by Stephen Krashen, countless articles and reports were written to show how the teaching of grammar did not help students learn English, at least not in the school classroom.
 And if the teaching of grammar is assimilated to the teaching of confusing linguistic theory, with its accompaniment of linguistic jargon, then the articles and reports that recommended against the teaching of grammar were doubtlessly well founded.

 ► List of terms - a glossary of grammar terms